P3rf3ctXZer0/Pixelmon-BYOI/README.md

 * The Spice of Life - Encourages dietary variety through diminishing returns.

+* Spice of Life: Carrot Edition - A mod based around food that rewards the player instead of punishing them for discovering new foods!

 * Stackie - Gather items close together.

 * Stellar Fluid Conduits - Adds very powerful conduits.